Kils-dev/Personal_WaspScripts/README.md

 - [2] Supported Travel methods:
   -- Arceus Library and Fairy Ring (Requires Ardougne Cape 1..4);
     --- Automatically detects if you have Elite Lumbridge Diaries before using the Fairy Ring travel method.
-      ---- You also require to have pre-purchased the fairy ring unlock.
+      ---- You also require having pre-purchased the fairy ring unlock.
 (Check the osrs wiki if you are unsure).

 - You can Enable/Disable use of Food and/or Prayer pots.
   -- You can also specify what food to use and the amount.

 - Experimental Summoning spot (Works best with 1 tile sized Monsters).

-- For biger monsters it will use a different method of tile clicking to Summon the Ensouled Heads to avoid issues.
-(ONLY if ExperimentalSummonSpot is disable).
+- For bigger monsters, it will use a different method of tile clicking to Summon the Ensouled Heads to avoid issues.
+(ONLY if ExperimentalSummonSpot is disabled).

-- You can make extra changes if you know what you are doing inside of the "Init" procedure.
+- You can make extra changes if you know what you are doing inside the "Init" procedure.
 ```
 ## Requirements:
 ```